 Any individual who has been convicted of a felony relating to controlled substances or who has had a DEA application denied or revoked cannot have access to controlled substances.

-Once the application has been approved notification will be sent to the License Holder.
-The Authorized User and/or Trainee must be added to the Authorized User Log in the Controlled Substances Notebook before the User or Trainee may have access to controlled substances.
+Once the application has been approved, notification will be sent to the License Holder.
+The Authorized User and/or Trainee must be added to the Authorized User Log in the Controlled Substances Notebook before the user or trainee may have access to controlled substances.

-- Thorough and accurate accounting of all controlled substances must be maintained, from the time the substances are ordered to the time they are completely used or disposed of.
+- Thorough and accurate accounting of all controlled substances must be maintained from the time the substances are ordered to the time they are completely used or disposed of.
 The amount of drugs used to prepare working dilutions and mixtures, and the amount used in each procedure must be recorded and signed out by authorized personnel in a Controlled Substances Notebook (specifically, the Usage Logs).
-All drugs and the Controlled Substances Notebook must be securely locked in a cabinet of substantial construction within the laboratory; the composition of the cabinet may differ depending on whether the stored materials are classified in Schedules I-II or in Schedules III-V. The drugs cannot be transferred to any other drawer in the laboratory, nor may they be transferred to another lab.
+All drugs and the Controlled Substances Notebook must be securely locked in a cabinet of substantial construction within the laboratory; the composition of the cabinet may differ depending on whether the stored materials are classified in Schedules I-II or in Schedules III-V. The drugs cannot be transferred to any other drawer in the laboratory nor may they be transferred to another lab.

 - The Controlled Substances Office will conduct an inventory of all labs in possession of controlled substances on a semi-annual basis, usually in coordination with the IACUC semi-annual review.
-These inventories and all usage records must be retained for two years, and must be kept at the premises where the licensed activity is conducted and be readily available for inspections.
+These inventories and all usage records must be retained for two years, kept at the premises where the licensed activity is conducted and be readily available for inspections.

-- The disposal of expired, damaged, or otherwise unwanted controlled substances is accomplished by the transfer of these substances to the Department of Environmental Health and Safety (EH&S) at Brandeis University, and then on to a reverse distributor who is authorized to receive such materials and subsequently destroy them.
+- The disposal of expired, damaged or otherwise unwanted controlled substances is accomplished by the transfer of these substances to the Department of Environmental Health and Safety (EH&S) at Brandeis University, and then on to a reverse distributor who is authorized to receive such materials and subsequently destroy them.
 The License Holder/PI or an Authorized User must contact EH&S for disposal, and the records documenting the transfer to EH&S must be maintained for a period of two years.